Ida aims to hit Louisiana on Hurricane Katrina anniversary

 This story has been updated to correct the name of the Louisiana governor.
 It is John Bel Edwards, not John Bell Edwards.

-Associated Press contributors include Melinda Deslatte in Baton Rouge, Louisiana; Jeff Martin in Marietta, Georgia; Darlene Superville in Washington; Seth Borenstein in Kensington, Maryland and Andrea Rodriguez in Havana, Cuba.
+Associated Press contributors include Melinda Deslatte in Baton Rouge, Louisiana.; Jeff Martin in Marietta, Georgia; Darlene Superville in Washington and Seth Borenstein in Kensington, Maryland.